 Okay, Plateau Point is definitely one of the best photo spots in the Grand Canyon, but it does take a little bit of work to get there.

-The trail you’ll need to be on the look out for is called Angel Bright Trail.
-A fun hike, beautiful pictures, and avoiding the crowds is worth it, I promise.
+The trail you’ll need to be on the lookout for is called Angel Bright Trail.
+A fun hike, beautiful pictures, and avoiding crowds are worth it, I promise.

 As you’re passing from the South Rim to the East Rim or vice versa, stop at Grandview Point for a picturesque view of the colorful canyon.

-This point requires no hiking to see the varying valleys spotted with greenery, making it easy for you to snap a couple pictures and move onto your next destination.
+This point requires no hiking to see the varying valleys spotted with greenery, making it easy for you to snap a couple of pictures and move on to your next destination.